Articles > Education > How to become a music teacher

 What do music teachers do?

-Music education is a broad field that includes everything from private piano teachers to high school music instructors to directors of a music program at a major performing arts college.
-In all these cases, music teachers are expected to have an expert understanding of the subject or instrument they teach.
+Music education opens in new window is a broad field that includes everything from private piano teachers to high school music instructors to directors of a music program at a major performing arts college.
+In all these cases, instructors teaching music are expected to have an expert understanding of the subject or instrument they teach.
 If they teach a specific instrument, the teacher is typically expected to play it themselves at a very high level.

 Private music teaching vs. school music teaching